Francis Maude: Career outside of Parliament: 2016–present

 Since leaving his role as Minister for Trade and Investment in March 2016, Maude has begun a number of new business roles, including serving as an advisory board member at OakNorth Bank which deals with business and property finance, and specialises in supporting the UK's growth businesses since September 2016.
 He has been an advisory board member at Anvest Partners, a real estate investment company since May 2016, and a Senior Adviser with Covington & Burling LLP, a business and corporate law firm since November 2016.
 He has also been a Non Executive Chairman at Cogent Elliott Group Ltd, an advertising agency, since November 2016.

 Maude's primary occupation since leaving politics is his role as the co-founder and chairman of Francis Maude Associates, which he runs with his former special advisor Simone Finn, Baroness Finn.
 It is a consulting firm specialising in government efficiency and reform around the world, with its work based on Maude's experience as Minister for the Cabinet Office.

+Following the resignation of Dominic Raab, Lord Maude suggested the UK Civil Service should alter its rules on impartiality and continuity under different governments.

+Lord Maude endorsed the campaign of Kemi Badenoch in the 2024 Conservative Party leadership election.

 Controversies

-While in the Shadow Cabinet Maude was accused of hypocrisy by promoting a "family-friendly" image while being the non-executive chairman of Jubilee Investment Trust plc, which held 21% of American pornographic actress Jill Kelly's adult DVD business, and chairman of the Mission Marketing Group, which has advertised for WKD drinks and Playboy.
+While in the Shadow Cabinet, Maude was accused of hypocrisy by Oliver Marre in The Guardian for promoting a "family-friendly" image while being the non-executive chairman of Jubilee Investment Trust, which held 21% of American pornographic actress Jill Kelly's adult DVD business, and chairman of the Mission Marketing Group, which has advertised for WKD drinks and Playboy.
 Maude, "who has railed against irresponsible lending by banks and mortgage companies", was accused of hypocrisy for receiving more than £100,000 as a director of a company that has profited from sub-prime mortgages.
 His annual salary was £25,000 from 2002 to 2005, for attending around six meetings a year for the company, and £12,000 a year 2006 to 2008.
 The company went into liquidation in April 2009.

 Maude faced criticism during the expenses scandal.
 However the Legg Report made no complaint against him and found that he had "no issues".
-The Daily Telegraph had argued that: two years after the Fees Office rejected a claim for mortgage interest on Maude's Sussex home, Maude purchased a flat in London, close to another house he already owned.
+The Daily Telegraph had argued that two years after the Fees Office rejected a claim for mortgage interest on Maude's Sussex home, Maude purchased a flat in London, close to another house he already owned.
 He rented out the London house and claimed £35,000 mortgage interest on this flat.

 During a discussion on Newsnight on 22 October 2010 Maude stated that ministerial salaries had been reduced by 5% under the new Government.
 He was accused of comparing this cut to the 'pain' suffered by Britain's poor.